kedro-org/kedro-community/kedro-training/docs/13_custom-datasets.md

   filepath: data/01_raw/shuttles.xlsx
 ```

 > *Note:* The `type` specified is `kedro_tutorial.io.xls_local.ExcelLocalDataSet` which points Kedro to use the custom dataset implementation.
-To use Kedro's internal support for reading Excel datasets, you can simply specify `ExcelLocalDataSet`, which is implemented similar to the code above.
+To use Kedro's internal support for reading Excel datasets, you can simply specify `pandas.ExcelDataSet`, which is implemented similar to the code above.

 A good way to test that everything works as expected is by trying to load the dataset within a new `kedro ipython` session: